JetBrains/teamcity-documentation/topics/running-custom-build.md

 ### Use settings

 If your project has [versioned settings](storing-project-settings-in-version-control.md) enabled, you can tell TeamCity to run a build:
-* with the settings defined for the project, either the current settings on the server or the settings from VCS
+* With the settings defined for the project, either the current settings on the server or the settings from VCS.
-* with the project settings currently defined on the server
+* With the project settings currently defined on the server.
-* with the settings loaded from the VCS revision calculated for the build.
+* With the settings loaded from the VCS revision calculated for the build.

 If changes are selected in the [step above](#Include+changes), the revision of the project settings corresponding to the selected changes will be loaded.